Alir3z4/django-blog-book/chapter_3_make_blogging_happens.md

 from blog import views

+# Django loads that Python module and looks for the variable urlpatterns.
+# This should be a Python list of django.conf.urls.url() instances.
 urlpatterns: List[str] = [
     # Will route to a single post lookup by slug.
     # Example: /hello-world/